 Seamus Heaney received the Nobel Prize for Literature in 1995.
 Upon his death in 2013 there was a public expression of grief over the loss of such an important literary figure.
 During his lifetime, he was considered by some to be the most famous poet in the world.

 Wendell Berry was born in Henry Country, Kentucky in August of 1934.
-He is a poet, environmentalist and farmer.
-While writing he tends to favour pastoral themes and elegiac forms.
+He is a poet, environmentalist, and farmer.
+While writing he tends to favor pastoral themes and elegiac forms.
 He is also known for his historical narratives such as ‘Bringer of Water’.

 Joyce Carol Oates

 Oates was born in Lockport, New York in 1938 and has since published 58 novels as well as novellas, short stories, nonfiction works and volumes of poetry.
 She has won the National Book Award, the National Humanities Medal as well as two O. Henry Awards.
 Plus, five of her novels were finalists for the Pulitzer Prize.
 Her works are noted for their depictions of violence in contemporary society.
 Today, her novels them, Garden of Earthly Delights, and Do with Me What You Will are considered to be some of her most important.
 Some of her poetry collections include Love and Its Derangements: Poems (1970), The Fabulous Beasts: Poems (1975) and Tenderness (1996).